FITing-Tree: A Data-aware Index Structure: Cost Model

-Using this cost estimate, the index with the smallest storage footprint that will satisfy the given latency requirement $L_{req}$ (given in nanoseconds) is given by the following expression, where $E$ represents a set of all possible error values (e.g., $E = \{10,100,1000\}$) and $\textsc{index\_size}$ is a function that returns the estimated size of an index (defined in the next section).
+Using this cost estimate, the index with the smallest storage footprint that satisfies the given latency requirement $L_{req}$ (in nanoseconds) is given by the following expression, where $E$ represents a set of possible error values (e.g., $E = \{10,100,1000\}$) and $\textsc{SIZE}$ is a function that returns the estimated size of an index (defined in the next section).

 In addition to modeling the latency for lookup operations, we can similarly model the latency for insert operations.
 However, there are a few important differences.
 First, inserts do not have to probe the segment.
 Also, instead of searching a segment's buffer, inserts require adding the item to the buffer in sorted order.
 Finally, we must also consider the cost associated with splitting a full segment.